ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

     </audio>
 </div>

-And now that we're on it, let's talk about this Finals Tiebreaker, "[Justice Rectifier](https://soundcloud.com/foodbot/justice-rectifier)" by [Foodbot](https://soundcloud.com/foodbot), [Type R](https://soundcloud.com/hiimtype_r) and [SDMNE](https://soundcloud.com/sdmne), with two brand-new artists to GTS this year, as well as SDMNE, coming back from his regular GTS appearances in EGTS 2021 and 2022, as well as MGTS and COEGTS 2023.
-This whole song was quite the challenge to even finalize for everyone involved, with this being born out of another song being cancelled last minute, hence being made from December 2nd 2024, and composition being officially finalized on March 9th 2025, exactly 7 days before release.
-However, nothing here shows any corners being cut, with one of the most melodic songs in our late stage, and being an incredible mix of genres, between Hardcore Techno, Gabber, as well as Hi-Tech.
-And with the map made by one of the best mappers trio possible with [tasuke912](https://osu.ppy.sh/users/2774767), [uone](https://osu.ppy.sh/users/532171910), and [kei821](https://osu.ppy.sh/users/5846289), it did not disappoint, despite having been forced to be made in three total days, making up for an amazing experience overall, to prepare for the Grand Finals Tiebreaker.
+[Foodbot](https://soundcloud.com/foodbot) and [Type R](https://soundcloud.com/hiimtype_r), two brand-new artists to GTS this year, joined the GTS regular [SDMNE](https://soundcloud.com/sdmne) to create [Justice Rectifier](https://soundcloud.com/foodbot/justice-rectifier).

+This whole song was quite the challenge to even finalise for everyone involved, being born out of another song that was cancelled last-minute, hence the production period of 2 December 2024 to 9 March 2025, finishing exactly 7 days before release.
+However, nothing here shows any corners being cut.
+This is one of the most melodic songs in our late stage, mixing hardcore techno, gabber, as well as hi-tech.

+With a map by [tasuke912](https://osu.ppy.sh/users/2774767), [uone](https://osu.ppy.sh/users/532171910), and [kei821](https://osu.ppy.sh/users/5846289), who were forced to complete it in a total of three days, it did not disappoint and made for an amazing experience overall.

 ### Grand Finals